100BC/nextjs-template/README.md

 - Change default meta tags variables in `utils/constants.ts`

 - Create an image for Open Graph Protocol and replace the placeholder in `public/OGP.png`.
 The placeholder is defined in `pages/index.tsx`.
-The image should `1200 x 630` in dimension for best result.
+The image should `1200x630` in dimension or 1.91:1 aspect ratio for best result.
+Square images of minimum size of `200x200` will also work.

 - Edit theming colors in `styles/abstracts/_themes.scss`.
 Use [Adobe Color](https://color.adobe.com/) to create a gradient.
 Default is `#4A43DE` and its shades are used.

 - Edit any styling presets as needed.

-- Remove `.gitkeep` files as needed.

 ## Scripts